dirkjanm/BloodHound.py/README.md

 ## Limitations
 BloodHound.py currently has the following limitations:
-- Does not yet support all BloodHound (SharpHound) features (see below for supported collection methods)
+- Supports most, but not all BloodHound (SharpHound) features (see below for supported collection methods)
+- Does not yet support constrained Kerberos delegation collection
-- Kerberos support is not yet complete
+- Kerberos authentication support is not yet complete
 - Cross-forest membership resolving is not implemented yet

 ## Installation and usage
 You can install the ingestor via pip with `pip install bloodhound`, or by cloning this repository and running `python setup.py install`, or with `pip install .`.
 BloodHound.py requires `impacket`, `ldap3` and `dnspython` to function.
+To use it with python 3.x, use the latest `impacket` from GitHub.

 The installation will add a command line tool `bloodhound-python` to your PATH.